biocore/BIRDMAn/parallelization.rst

 In the **Table Model** method, we initialized one model fitting the entirety of our data.
 For an example of implementation with the ``TableModel`` class, see our documentation `implementing a custom model <https://github.com/gibsramen/BIRDMAn/blob/main/docs/custom_model.rst>`_.

 In the **Single Feature** method, we break down the fitting for each microbe with the ``SingleFeatureModel`` class.
 Each microbe has its own model fit, the **Single Feature** method allows for computational parallelization.
-Instead of running the model for each microbe serially as in the **Table Model** method, this process can be optimized to run the model for multiple microbes simultaneously, speeding up uour BIRDMAn workflow.
+Instead of running the model for each microbe serially as in the **Table Model** method, this process can be optimized to run the model for multiple microbes simultaneously, speeding up your BIRDMAn workflow.

 Check out the Stan manual if you'd like more information on `parallelization in Stan <https://mc-stan.org/docs/2_24/cmdstan-guide/parallelization.html>`_.